Continuation-of-Ashford/ashford-docs/playing_the_game/downtime_actions.md

 ### Crafting a Mundane Item
 ###### Might require a Smith building of the relevant type.
 ###### Might be improved by an Establishment's Demesne Effect
-You spend a week crafting items of the common populace.
+You spend a downtime crafting items of the common populace.
 An item needs raw materials to be crafted, equal in gold or a lower denomination if applicable, to half its listed price.
 To craft the item, take its price and divide it by 50.
 This is the total amount your character must meet per relevant tool check, per downtime.
 A character can sell an item crafted in this way to NPCs for its original listed price.

 In addition, you may silver a non-magical weapon or ten pieces of non-magical ammunition for an additional 150 gp.
 This cost represents not only the price of the silver, but the time and expertise needed to add silver to the weapon without making it less effective.